pjmidgard/Trappels4.py/README.md

 Trappels4.py

 Algorithm Zizag_RLE:
-left then right oppsite repite and two the same information of 4 bytes and compress it two times.
+left then right oppsite repite and three the same information of 12 Bytes and T3=T4//4.
+96-95b.